VCHDecisionSupport/MsSqlAutoTest/readme.md

 1. get row count and `INSERT INTO dbo.TableProfile`
 2. get distinct count of each column, `UNPIVOT`, then `INSERT INTO dbo.ColumnProfile`
 3. cursor on `dbo.ColumnProfile`
-    a. call `dbo.uspInsColumnHistogram` to `INSERT INTO dbo.ColumnHistogram`
+    - call `dbo.uspInsColumnHistogram` to `INSERT INTO dbo.ColumnHistogram`

 ## `dbo.uspDataCompare`